 As long as the watch gets its actual coordinates, it runs the data against one million ‘squares’ inside its memory banks that are associated with each of 39 time zones and adjusts its display accordingly, even taking into consideration Daylight Saving Time.

-The feat was made possible thanks to a highly efficient (and also quite compact) GPS module that consumes five times less power than the GPS module in your iPhone would need to find all the navigation satellites that hover above your head.
+The feat was made possible thanks to a highly efficient (and also compact) GPS module that consumes five times less power than the GPS module in your iPhone would need to find all the navigation satellites that hover above your head.
 The module, by the way, is powered by a pair of lithium-ion batteries that are constantly recharged by a tiny solar cell that also serves as the timekeeper’s dial.

 Another ingenious solution is the unique ring-shaped antenna, which is hidden under the nicely shaped ceramic bezel that matches in color the black coating of the titanium case.

 Of course, there is a price.
 However compact the navigation module and the power pack are, they still require much more room than a normal quartz mechanism with its tiny accumulator.
 That’s why the Astron GPS is almost as thick as a chronograph powered by a self-winding caliber.
-Luckily, sporting an impressive diameter of 47 millimeters, the watch looks quite proportionate, although I would strongly recommend you to go and try it on your wrist before buying it if you happen to be a skinny person.
+Luckily, sporting an impressive diameter of 47 millimeters, the Astron GPS Solar looks proportionate, although I would strongly recommend you to go and try it on your wrist before buying it if you happen to be a skinny person.

 According to the Japanese brand, the watch is available right now at a price of €3300.
 While the MSRP doesn’t look especially affordable, it is still competitive if you take into account how much a quartz-powered Breitling with a lot less impressive list of functions would set you back if you ever opted for one instead of this dark titanium-and-ceramic beauty.